friendsofgo/killgrave/README.md

 * Allow write headers on response
 * Allow imposter's matching by request schema
 * Dynamic responses based on regex endpoint or request schema
+* Dynamic responses based on headers

 ## Next Features
-- [ ] Dynamic responses based on headers
 - [ ] Dynamic responses based on query params
 - [ ] Allow write multiples imposters by file
+- [ ] Allow differents directories to organize your imposters
 - [ ] Proxy server
 - [ ] Record proxy server
 - [ ] Better documentation with examples of each feature